 Music...
 I tend to listen to music while I work on projects at work.
 Basically, I listen to Pandora.
 My Pandora station began as a Village People station, but through the past few years that I have listened, it has become so much more.
 The music varies from Minibosses to NOFX to Reel Big Fish to Black Sabbath to Frank Sinatra to Offspring to Peter Gabriel, to Op Ivy to AC/DC to Louis Armstrong.
 It's a bit random, but tons of fun to jam out to.

 Foods...
 I enjoy cooking.
 So long as it isn't cooked fish, I'll eat it, or at least try it (and I'm always looking for a new meat to add to the ever growing list of meats that I've tried).
 And let's be honest; even if it's fish, if it's done as to where it doesn't taste overly fishy, I may just enjoy it.
+Most weeks, I end up having ingredients and recipes shipped to me, and I prepare them.
+I find it's a good way to not only widen my cooking abilities, but to try new foods as well.

 I do a lot of writing about what it's like to live with autism, while trying to make it as a "normal" person in the everyday world.
 It's been known to raise some interesting questions, like this fun metaphysical quandary (that has no real answer):